-It might be advantageous to use deep learning for risk prediction as deep neural networks have the ability to accommodate potentially high-dimensional predictors.
-Recent works have shown that estimates based on multilayer feedforward neural networks are able to circumvent the {\it curse of dimensionality} in nonparametric settings \cite{bauer2019deep, poggio2017and}.
-Though fully understanding this phenomenon is a work in progress, several authors reason that neural networks project the data into a much lower relevant representational space through weighting \cite{abrol2021deep, goodfellow2016deep}.
+It is also advantageous to use deep learning for risk prediction, as deep neural networks have the ability to accommodate potentially high-dimensional predictors.
+Recent works have shown that estimates based on multilayer feedforward neural networks are able to circumvent the {\it curse of dimensionality} in nonparametric settings \citep{bauer2019deep, poggio2017and}.
+Though fully understanding this phenomenon is a work in progress, several authors reason that neural networks project the data into a much lower relevant representational space through weighting \citep{abrol2021deep, goodfellow2016deep}.

-There are several open problems.
-First, the implementation is computationally intensive, owing to the complex structure of the loss function and number of iterations required to achieve convergence.
-Future work will improve the efficiency of the proposed method.
-Further, our approach yields accurate point estimates for the respective hazards, but we do not yet have a means of quantifying the uncertainty surrounding these individualized risk predictions.
-We intend to extend the method in the framework of Bayesian neural networks to obtain prediction intervals.
-Lastly, our approach focuses on the joint distribution of the observed survival times for both event processes simultaneously.
-Often in practice it is of interest to study the marginal distribution of the non-terminal event (e.g., disease progression) while appropriately accounting for the dependent censoring incurred by death.
-An alternate means of formulating this problem would focus on predicting the marginal survival function for disease progression in the presence of mortality as a semi-competing event.
-We will address these problems in subsequent work.
+There are several open directions of the future work.
+Firstly, we assume a parametric frailty distribution.
+In our sensitivity analysis, we see that our approach is robust to misspecification of the frailty distribution in terms of overall predictive accuracy and in estimating the baseline hazards, but sensitive in terms of estimating the log-risk functions.
+An alternative may be a fully nonparametric approach by specifying a frailty with a finite, but unknown, number of mixture components \citep{gasperoni2020non, chee2021semiparametric}.
+Second, while we focus on time-independent covariates, future work may consider time-varying predictors, which would increase the utility of the method.
+Third, while our use of the bootstrap provides a practical means to quantify uncertainty in our estimates, we acknowledge that it remains an ad hoc solution without formal guarantees in deep learning settings.
+Developing rigorous inferential theory for neural network-based estimators, particularly in semiparametric or nonparametric models, remains an open and promising area for future research.
+Lastly, while we focus on the joint distribution of the observed survival times for both event processes simultaneously, sometimes it can be of interest to study the marginal distribution of the non-terminal event (e.g., disease progression) while addressing the dependent censoring incurred by death, and one may directly deal with the marginal distribution of disease progression in the presence of mortality as a semi-competing event.
+We will address these problems elsewhere.

 \begin{appendix}

 \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}} \theequation{\thesection.\arabic{equation}}